All Episodes

 I retired in 99.

-In other words, when we get Social Security, uh, we lose it dollar for dollar.
+In other words, when we get Social Security, we lose it dollar for dollar.

-Um this, as I've said earlier, is a this is a tough thing for me because I've I have I have no quarrel with anybody earning as much as they can.
+This, as I've said earlier, this is a tough thing for me because I have no quarrel with anybody earning as much as they can.

 Well, let me say something to you.

-I worked 31 hard years there at Gerald Motors and three different plants, having to real relocate twice.
+I worked 31 hard years there at Gerald Motors in three different plants, having to relocate twice.

-Uh uh the CEO of Gerald Motors right now is making 14 million.
+The CEO of Gerald Motors right now is making $14 million.

-Show me a man that's three times as much re uh retired.
+Show me a man that's worth three times as much retired.

-I know this age-old class envy argument about management versus labor is uh is is never ever gonna go away, but you know it getting into it.
+I know this age-old class envy argument about management versus labor is never, ever going to go away, but you know it getting into it.

 You know it getting into it.